ambiguousname/jackbox-custom-content/Readme.md

 - For something like `smells-simple`, don't set this at all, since the game will automatically decide a limit for descriptors regarding \<descriptor\> tags.
 ## Placeholder text
 Generally, the placeholder text used when you can't get a sentence or a word there.
 Usually, it's something like `blank` (for non plural words), `blanks` (for plural words), and `blanky` (for sentences).
+- For `story-verb-simple`, the placeholder would be `blanks` (since almost every word/phrase is plural)
+- For `response-sentence-place-tv`, the placeholder would be `blanky` (since everything in the words list is a sentence)
+- For `smells-simple`, the placeholder would be `blank` (since every word is singular)

 # Making custom responses to specific text for Quiplash 3: